keqiongpan/rhodecode-enterprise-ce/docs/api/methods/pull-request-methods.rst

    :type status: str
    :param comment_type: Comment type, one of: 'note', 'todo'
    :type comment_type: Optional(str), default: 'note'
+   :param resolves_comment_id: id of comment which this one will resolve
+   :type resolves_comment_id: Optional(int)
+   :param extra_recipients: list of user ids or usernames to add
+       notifications for this comment.
+Acts like a CC for notification
+   :type extra_recipients: Optional(list)
    :param userid: Comment on the pull request as this user
    :type userid: Optional(str or int)